What the Data Actually Says About Tuition in Singapore — A Review of the Research

 The practical implication: remedial tuition at the right time, for a specific identified gap, has better evidence behind it than perpetual enrichment tuition.

-2. Lower-SES students show larger gains — but access the least
+2. Lower‑SES students may gain more — but access it less

 3. The “plateau” effect in high‑performing students

-Several studies — and this is an area where the evidence is thinner but directionally consistent — suggest diminishing returns for already high-performing students receiving intensive tuition.
-A student in the 90th percentile who adds ten hours of tuition per week may gain very little academically, while experiencing significant additional stress.
+Several studies, and many practitioner reports, suggest diminishing returns for already high‑performing students receiving intensive tuition.
+A student already in the top decile who adds many hours of tuition per week may gain very little academically, while experiencing significant additional stress.

 What the Research Does Not Show (But People Believe Anyway)

-It is worth being direct about claims that circulate widely but have weak or absent evidentiary support.
+Some claims circulate widely despite having weak or absent evidentiary support.

 The Stress and Wellbeing Question